bh9/autoscale-etcd/README.md

 |upmetric       |cpu_util  |the heat metric to scale up for
 |metrics_server |0         |whether or not a metrics server should be deployed, 1 or 0

-If metricsserver is None, the netdata security group is not required